JavadTe/mjt-civ-ipriot-smiley/knowledge_and_evidence.md

 5. Examining `smiley.py`, provide an example of a class variable and an instance variable (attribute).
 Explain **why** one is defined as a class variable and the other as an instance variable.

-> "YELLOW = (255, 255, 0)" is a class variable and "Y = self.YELLOW".
+> "YELLOW = (255, 255, 0)" is a class variable and "Y = self.
+YELLOW".
 The instance variable allow the user to use a different class variable in a deferment situation
 >

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class: